-Wall Street set to open higher on earnings optimism
+Wall Street opens higher, Dow rises to record high

 The Federal Reserve of Dallas will release its monthly manufacturing index for July at around 10:30 a.m.
 ET.

 Oil prices rose on Monday, putting July was on track to become the strongest month for the commodity this year.
-[O/R]

-"What is causing the erratic behavior is a lack of the healthcare bill, any legislation coming from the Congress," Bakhos said.

-"So right now, we're going to get some hesitation, hopefully until signs come out of Washington that things will be on the move."

 Scripps Network (SNI.O) was up 1.23 percent at $87.98 premarket after Discovery Communications (DISCA.O) said it would buy the media company for $14.6 billion.

-Charter Communications Inc (CHTR.O) up 8 percent after the U.S. cable operator said on Sunday it was not interested in buying wireless carrier Sprint Corp (S.N).
+Charter Communications Inc shares (CHTR.O) were up 4.3 percent at $386.13 after the U.S. cable operator said on Sunday it was not interested in buying wireless carrier Sprint Corp (S.N).

-Shares of Snap Inc (SNAP.N) fell 3 percent in premarket trading as a share lockup ended, allowing for sales by early investors and pushing it further below its March initial public offering price.
+Shares of Snap Inc (SNAP.N) fell 4.1 percent to $13.10 and hit a record low, as a share lockup ended, allowing for sales by early investors and pushing it further below its March initial public offering price.

-Reporting by Ankur Banerjee, Sweta Singh, Sruthi Shankar and Yashaswini Swamynathan in Bengaluru; Editing by Arun Koyyur
+Reporting by Ankur Banerjee, Sweta Singh, and Sruthi Shankar in Bengaluru; Editing by Arun Koyyur